chstan/autodiDAQt/docs/source/examples.rst

 axis respectively, but they are not.
 Instead, they are Python objects that describe the intent we would like to accomplish: in the first case, setting ``location`` to  ``next_point``'s value, and in the second reading a value from ``value_reader.value``.
-These are collected by an Experiment runtime inside DAQuiri and handled asynchronously.
+These are collected by an Experiment runtime inside autodidaqt and handled asynchronously.

-Despite looking like clean imperative code, this provides a fully declarative way of sequencing scans, and this some huge advantages: DAQuiri can record every action taken during the course of our experiment and save it transparently for us with our data.
-Additionally, DAQuiri takes care of the difficulty of dealing with asynchronous code for us.
-Any values we ``yield`` together will happen at the same time, and everything in that ``yield`` will finish before DAQuiri moves onto the next step in the sequence.
+Despite looking like clean imperative code, this provides a fully declarative way of sequencing scans, and this some huge advantages: autodidaqt can record every action taken during the course of our experiment and save it transparently for us with our data.
+Additionally, autodidaqt takes care of the difficulty of dealing with asynchronous code for us.
+Any values we ``yield`` together will happen at the same time, and everything in that ``yield`` will finish before autodidaqt moves onto the next step in the sequence.

 Automated Products
 ------------------

 You can also generate scans by forming products over axes.
-This is what is provided by python:func:``daquiri.scan.scan``, which constructs a class with a ``.sequence`` method for you by scanning over the axes provided and reading from the axes specified in the ``read=`` keyword.
+This is what is provided by python:func:``autodidaqt.scan.scan``, which constructs a class with a ``.sequence`` method for you by scanning over the axes provided and reading from the axes specified in the ``read=`` keyword.

 .. code-block:: python